 Mailed requests have an average processing time of 3 weeks.
 Certified copies of marriage records typically cost $18.
 This fee may vary depending on the county where the record is domiciled.

 Are Utah Divorce Records Public Information?

-Access to Utah divorce records ranging from the date the record was created to 75 years after their creation is typically restricted to only either the subjects on the records, members of their immediate family or their legal representatives.
+Access to Utah divorce records ranging from the date the courts created the record to 75 years after their creation is typically restricted to only either the subjects on the records, members of their immediate family, or their legal representatives.
 However, any divorce record older than 75 years is public information.

-How do I find Divorce Records in Utah?
+How Do I Obtain Divorce Records in Utah?

-Parties interested in obtaining Utah divorce records may do so by contacting the clerk of court at the district court where the divorce was finalized.
-To aid requestors with this, the Utah judicial branch maintains a court directory from which contact information on these record custodians can be gleaned.
-Divorce records may also be obtained online via a third-party service or directly from the Utah state office of vital records and statistics by completing a Marriage/Divorce Certificate Request Form which may be submitted either in person or by mail.
+Parties interested in obtaining Utah divorce records may contact the clerk of court at the district court where the divorce occurred.
+In addition, the Utah judicial branch maintains a court directory from which researchers can glean contact information on these record custodians.
+Divorce records may also be obtained online via a third-party service or directly from the Utah state office of vital records and statistics by completing a divorce certificate request form which applicants may submit either in person or by mail.
 It should, however, be noted that this office only has records of divorces that occurred from 1978-2010.

 Are Utah Birth Records Public Information?

 Utah birth records become public information after 100 years.
-Access to birth records which are not public yet is restricted to the registrant, the registrant’s immediate family or legal guardians and a legal representative of any of these parties.
+Access to birth records that are not public yet is restricted to the registrant, the registrant’s immediate family or legal guardians, and a legal representative of any of these parties.